jstolarek/skye-dsh/doc/scratchpad.md

   * provenance should index rows by their keys, not by integers.
 But how do I encode that?
 Existentials?
 Type classes?

+  * in which situations do we insert `Nothing` as where-provenance?